w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 `Parachain 1000 (AssetHub) > AssetId (Concrete) > PalletInstance 50 > General Index 1984`

-First, we specify which parachain - in this case, AssetHub (1000). `PalletInstance 50` refers to the asset pallet instance on AssetHub.
-The general index is `1984`, which is the ID of USDT on the asset pallet on AssetHub.
+First, we specify the location - in this case, Asset Hub (parachain 1,000). `PalletInstance 50` refers to the Assets pallet instance on Asset Hub.
+The general index is `1984`, which is the ID of USDT in this instance of the Assets pallet.

 Here is how the final `assetKind` field should look: